esteedqueen/estherolatunde.com/content/posts/working-remotely.md

   - hbs-writing-series
 ---

-At [Happy Bear Software](https://www.happybearsoftware.com/), we have this writing series where each member on the team is asked a question and we write down our answers in approx 300words.

-I really love the question prompts and my answers so I thought that I might as well share them here.
-Here's my answer to "How do you stay productive as a developer?":

 > I love remote work because it allows me to optimize my daily work routine for when I’m most productive.
 >
 > I also like how the focus of remote work is much more about the work you’re able to produce than anything else - so it's quite effective.